SARTHAKBHATNAGAR12/Masters_Thesis/README.md

 - **/results**: Presents the results of the research, including charts, graphs, and findings.
 - **/documents**: Houses additional documents, such as the full thesis document and presentation slides.

+## Installation
+Utilizing the advantages of readily accessible library modules, Python programming language is employed for the completion of this task, specifically version 3.6.9.
+Both the local workstation and Google web services are used for the execution of tasks.
+The local workstation with the hardware configuration of 64-bit Windows 11 OS, 11th Gen Intel(R) Core(TM) i5-11300H @ 3.10GHz Processor and 16GB of RAM was initially used.
+The first model training was done on the local workstation, but as we started training the model, it required massive amount of training time.
+Because of this, we switched to Google Clab Pro services.
+The Google Colab Platform is based on IaaS, which utilizes the Google Compute engine for computing operations.
+It offers a platform to write and execute code collaboratively and has a Jupyter Notebook interface specially designed for tasks like data analysis, machine learning, and deep learning.
+The High-end CPU, 25GB of RAM, and 100 computing units were configured to execute the task.

 ## References
 - Simon, P. (2013) Too big to ignore: The business case for big data.
 Available at: http://ci.nii.ac.jp/ncid/BB14252363.
 - LeCun, Y., Bengio, Y. and Hinton, G.E.
 (2015) “Deep learning,” Nature, 521(7553), pp. 436–444.
 Available at: https://doi.org/10.1038/nature14539.